b-proszkowiec/corona-extension/README.md

-# Covid-19 extension
+# Covid-19 informer extension

-GNOME shell extension to gets covid-19 daily statistic information for selected country.
+GNOME shell extension to get covid-19 daily statistics information for a selected country.
-It based on https://corona-stats.online and shows information about:
+It is based on https://corona-stats.online and shows information about:

 - today's new coronavirus cases and deaths
 - total cases